 What was going to be a normal, sunny and hot Wednesday of July turned out to be a very important day for many of us who believe in animal protection and take a steady position against vivisection.

-That morning the Italian police went to Green Hill — the infamous beagle farm in Montichiari, near Brescia — to carry out its closure, as stated by the Public Prosecutor's Office.
-Green Hill, which bred thousands of beagles to be sold to laboratories, was shut down on the strength of several alleged crimes, among them animal abuse.
+That morning the Italian police went to Green Hill — the infamous beagle farm in Montichiari, near Brescia — to carry out its closure, as ordered by the Public Prosecutor's Office.
+Green Hill bred thousands of beagles for sale to laboratories, and it had become, over years of protest, the single most visible symbol of the animal-testing supply chain in Italy.
+The shutdown rested on several alleged crimes, among them animal abuse.
+After a long campaign that had drawn enormous demonstrations and dozens of activists willing to be arrested removing dogs by hand, the state finally acted.

 Today in Italy, ethics wins against economic interests.